jepler/chap/README.md

 Install with e.g., `pipx install .`

+## configuration

+Put your OpenAI API key in the platform configuration directory for chap, e.g., on linux/unix systems at `~/.config/chap/openai_api_key`

 ## commandline usage

  * chap-cli "What advice would you give a 20th century human visiting the 21st century for the first time?